zenodotus280

 systemctl daemon-reload

-## Enable HTTPS
+## Configuration including HTTPS

 openssl req -x509 -nodes -days 36500 -newkey rsa:2048 -keyout /opt/actual-server/selfhost.key -out /opt/actual-server/selfhost.crt

-cat << EOF > /opt/actual-server/config.json
+cat > /opt/actual-server/config.json <<EOF

 {